MrMC/mrmc/README.md

 #### About

-MrMC is an award-winning free and open source (GPL) software media player and entertainment hub for digital media.
-MrMC is available for multiple platforms, in more than 65 languages.
+MrMC is a software media center for playing videos, music, and pictures.
+MrMC, featuring a 10-foot user interface for use with televisions and remote controls.
+It allows users to play and view most videos, music, and other digital media files from local storage media and media devices/servers such as Emby, Plex, HDHomerun, TVHeadend and more.

 While MrMC functions very well as a standard media player application for your computer, it has been designed to be the perfect companion for your HTPC.